 - Bicycles Available

 Decor aficionados, indulge yourselves!
 The lush grounds hold 5 houses, each of which has its own pool and various luxurious bedrooms categorised according to size and amenities.
-Many have been designed by Meryanne Loum-Martin, internationally renowned for her sober chic and eclectic mix of styles with an African twist.
+Many have been designed by Meryanne Loum-Martin, internationally renowned for her sober, chic and eclectic mix of styles with an African twist.
 You’ll find colourful woven Moroccan and Senegalese fabrics and rugs, canopies from Uzbekistan, handpicked antique objets d’art, plump tassels, Syrian chests and tables with mother-of-pearl inlays, ancient carved wooden doors, and Meryanne’s own creations - contemporary wrought-iron lamps, daybeds and low chairs.

 The bathrooms are decked out in earthtone tadelakt with shiny copper sinks, and stocked with sweet-smelling herbal bath products.
 Some rooms boast fireplaces, canopy beds and private terraces, and there’s also a comfy rooftop terrace for lounging, with superb views of the snow-capped Atlas Mountains and the neighbouring palm grove.

-All rooms have air-conditioning and central heating.
+All rooms have air-conditioning and central heating, and some have walk-in wardrobes.

 Please note that Jnane Tasmna cannot guarantee a particular room or villa, only a room category.